“Who am I?” Ah, yes – it’s a question that’s vexed the greatest minds of every age, from Aristotle to Erasmus to Jackie Chan.

 Please enjoy the ever-pretentious page on my website where I tell you all about me:

-I didn’t like college much, mostly because many liberal arts classes are based on parroting back what the professor tells you, instead of making decisions based on your own opinions or experiences.
-For example, if your professor is vehemently against the death penalty, the surest way to fail his or her class is to argue with them in class or present any sort of contrarian opinion in your papers.
+I didn’t like college much, mostly because many liberal arts classes are based on parroting back what the professor tells you instead of making decisions based on your own opinions or experiences.
+For example, if your professor is against the death penalty, the surest way to fail his or her class is to argue with them in class or present any sort of contrarian opinion in your papers.
 Only by agreeing with them can you make a decent grade, which I find funny.
-They think that conservatives are a bunch of mindless jackboots getting their marching orders from Rush Limbaugh… yet they require the exact same mindless allegiance to their own beliefs.
+They think conservatives are a bunch of mindless jackboots getting their marching orders from Sean Hannity… yet they require the exact same mindless allegiance to their own beliefs.
 Go figure.

 One thing I loved about college was that I took classes in both “film appreciation” and “music appreciation”.
 If you ever have the chance to take classes like these, please do.